 Were Tribes "Lost?"

-"He said to Jeroboam, "Take for yourself ten pieces; for thus says the LORD, the God of Israel, `Behold, I will tear the kingdom out of the hand of Solomon and give you ten tribes…But I will take the kingdom from his son's hand and give it to you, even ten tribes."
-(1Kgs 11:31, 35)
+"and said to Jeroboam, "Take ten pieces for yourself, for thus says ADONAI, God of Israel: 'Behold, I will tear the kingdom out of Solomon's hand and will give ten tribes to you. … Yet I will take the kingdom out of his son’s hand, and I will give it to you—the ten tribes."
+(1Kgs 11:31, 35 TLV)